isomerpages/pa-skillsfuturecdc/pages/District Festivals.md

 </p>
 <p>Join us at the Skills For Good Festival 2024 from 26 to 27 July 2024,
-from 10am to 9pm, at Plaza Singapura Atrium to learn about trends and skills in the Green, Digital and Care economies!</p>
+from 10am to 9pm, at Plaza Singapura Atrium to learn about trends and skills in the Green, Digital and Care economies!
+This event is held in conjunction with the Launch of SkillsFuture @ CDCs.</p>
 <p>Embark on an exciting learning journey at the event to:</p>
 <p>• Explore skills in demand and job opportunities in the growth economies.
 Attend on-site talks to learn skills that you can use in your daily life